-Before you can create an effective treatment plan for chronic fatigue, it is important to know and understand what triggers your symptoms and what keeps them going.
-This could include things like activities or thoughts that work against you.
-When you are aware of the factors that influence your symptoms, you can take action to change them.
-However, no two people with chronic fatigue are exactly the same.
-Getting to know your symptoms requires personal insight and observation.
-For treatment to be effective, it must be matched specifically to your needs.
+Before you can create an effective treatment plan, it is important to know and understand what triggers your irritable bowel syndrome symptoms and keeps them going.
+This could be things like activities or thoughts that work against you.
+When you are aware of the factors that trigger or worsen your symptoms, you can take action to change them.
+As we mentioned, irritable bowel syndrome symptoms and the things that influence them can vary a lot from person to person.
+For any treatment to be effective, it must be matched specifically to your needs.

-Before trying to make changes in your life, it can be helpful to simply monitor your chronic fatigue symptoms.
+Before trying to make huge changes in your life, it can be helpful to simply monitor your irritable bowel syndrome symptoms.
 Getting to know your symptoms is an important part of recovering from them.
-By observing your symptoms, you can start to identify patterns in how they show up.
-Perhaps they happen more after certain events or activities.
-Observation also allows you to find out what makes your symptoms worse.
-For example, you may notice that too much sleep or inactivity actually makes you feel worse or that certain emotions are linked to your physical pain.
+By observing your symptoms, you can start to identify patterns in how they present.
+Perhaps they show up more in certain environments or situations.
+Observation also allows you to gain more insight into the factors that worsen your symptoms.
+For example, you may notice that certain emotions trigger cramps and bloating or that exercise triggers diarrhea.

 Observing the above allows you to collect the necessary information to guide your next steps.
-It also creates a detailed picture that forms your baseline, or starting point, for recovery.
-As you progress through this course, and perhaps also explore other treatment options, you can compare your symptoms over time to assess your progress.
+It also creates a detailed picture that forms your baseline or starting point for recovery.
+As you progress through this course, and perhaps explore other treatment options, you can compare your symptom monitoring over time to assess your progress.
 People are often not great at accurately remembering what their symptoms were like in the past.
 Therefore, having a record can help you avoid bias and give you the motivation you need to keep going.